libremfg/rhize-docs/content/use-cases/genealogy.md

 ### Model these lots into your knowledge graph

-After you have identified the material lots, you can model how the data fits with the other components of your manufacturing knowledge graph.
+After you have identified the material lots, model how the data fits with the other components of your manufacturing knowledge graph.
 At minimum, your material lots must have a {{< abbr "material definition" >}} with an active version.

 Beyond these requirements, the graph structure of the ISA-95 database provides many ways to create links between lots and other manufacturing entities, including: